magejosh/wizards-choice/docs/how_to_play.md

 #### Rings (up to two)
 - Offer various passive bonuses
 - Example: Mana Ring (+15 Maximum Mana)

+### Markets & Trading

+The world of Wizard's Choice features an extensive marketplace system where you can buy and sell items.

+#### Market Locations
+- Markets unlock as you level up your wizard
+- Each market specializes in particular goods:
+  - Ingredients markets (herbs, crystals, etc.)
+  - Equipment markets (wands, robes, etc.)
+  - Potion markets (healing, mana, etc.)
+  - Scroll markets (spell scrolls)

+#### High-Level Markets
+As you progress in levels, you'll unlock increasingly prestigious markets:
+- **Novice Bazaar** (Level 1) - Basic starter market
+- **Herbalist's Haven** (Level 5) - Basic ingredients
+- **Arcane Emporium** (Level 10) - Basic equipment
+- **Alchemist's Square** (Level 15) - Basic potions
+- **Spellcaster's Exchange** (Level 20) - Basic scrolls
+- **Ethereal Bazaar** (Level 25) - Advanced ingredients
+- **Enchanter's Workshop** (Level 50) - Advanced equipment
+- **Celestial Apothecary** (Level 75) - Advanced potions
+- **Archmage's Repository** (Level 100) - Advanced scrolls
+- **Elemental Nexus** (Level 150) - Rare ingredients
+- **Temporal Auction House** (Level 250) - Rare equipment
+- **Philosopher's Emporium** (Level 500) - Rare potions
+- **Cosmic Library** (Level 1000) - Rare scrolls

+Higher-level markets stock rarer and more powerful items, but at premium prices.

+#### Market Mechanics
+- **Buying**: Purchase items by selecting them and choosing a quantity
+- **Selling**: Sell unwanted items from your inventory
+- **Prices**: Fluctuate based on supply, demand, and your reputation
+- **Reputation**: Improves as you make transactions at a market, resulting in better prices
+- **Inventory Refresh**: Each market refreshes its inventory periodically

+#### Market Attacks
+Beware when leaving markets!
+There's a chance you'll be ambushed by thieves and rogues:

+- Higher-level markets have a greater chance of ambushes
+- When ambushed, you can choose to fight or attempt to flee
+- **Fighting**: Engage in a duel with the market attacker
+  - Victory rewards you with rare ingredients
+  - Defeat results in lost gold
+- **Fleeing**: 50% chance to escape safely
+  - Successful escape: Return to your wizard's study unharmed
+  - Failed escape: Lose a portion of your gold

+These ambushes add risk to market visits but provide opportunities for valuable rewards!

 ## Advanced Strategies